ibm-cloud-docs/containers/storage-file-vpc-apps.md

 # Adding {{site.data.keyword.filestorage_vpc_short}} to apps
 {: #storage-file-vpc-apps}

 {{site.data.keyword.containerlong}} provides pre-defined storage classes that you can use to provision {{site.data.keyword.filestorage_vpc_short}}.
 Each storage class specifies the type of {{site.data.keyword.filestorage_vpc_short}} that you provision, including available size, IOPS, file system, and the retention policy.
-You can also create your own custom storage classes depending on your use case.
+You can also create your own storage classes depending on your use case.
 {: shortdesc}

 After you provision a specific type of storage by using a storage class, you can't change the type, or retention policy for the storage device.
-However, you can [change the size and the IOPS](/docs/vpc?topic=vpc-file-storage-profiles#fs-tiers){: external} if you want to increase your storage capacity and performance.
+However, you can [change the size ](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-vpc-expansion) and the [IOPS](/docs/vpc?topic=vpc-adjusting-share-iops&interface=ui) if you want to increase your storage capacity and performance.
 To change the type and retention policy for your storage, you must create a new storage instance and copy the data from the old storage instance to your new one.

 Decide on a storage class.
-For more information, see the [storage class reference](/docs/containers?topic=containers-storage-file-vpc-managing).
+For more information, see the [storage class reference](/docs/containers?topic=containers-storage-file-vpc-sc-ref).

 Review the following notes and considerations for {{site.data.keyword.filestorage_vpc_short}}.

 - By default, {{site.data.keyword.filestorage_vpc_short}} add-on provisions file shares in the `kube-<clusterID>` security group.
 This means pods can access file shares across nodes and zones.
 - If the `kube-<clusterID>` security group is not available, the {{site.data.keyword.filestorage_vpc_short}} add-on provisions file shares in default VPC security group.
-- If you need the following features, you must [create a custom storage class](#storage-file-vpc-custom-sc).
+- If you need the following features, you must [create your own storage class](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-vpc-custom-sc).
     - Your app needs to run as non-root.
     - Your cluster is in a different resource group from your VPC and subnet.
     - You need to limit file share access to pods on a given node or in a given zone.
     - You need bring your own (BYOK) encryption using a KMS provider such as HPCS or Key Protect.
-    - You need to manually specify the IP address of the Virtual Network Interface (VNI).
+    - You need to manually specify the subnet or IP address of the [Virtual Network Interface (VNI)](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-mount-granular-auth).

 ## Prerequisites for cluster version 1.25 and later
 {: #prereqs-vpc-file-versions}